 While you might think of occupational therapy in the context of fine and gross motor development, therapists work on visual motor development, too!
 Visual motor skills are an important part of childhood development and are needed to complete almost any activity.
 Without visual motor skills, a child couldn’t catch a ball, complete a puzzle, or put on their shoes!

 What are Visual Motor Skills?

-Visual motor control may also be referred to as visual motor integration.
-The two components of visual motor control are visual skills and motor skills.
-Visual motor control involves the coordination of these two skills and interpreting visual input.
-In order for a child to be successful in their visual motor skills, these systems need to successfully communicate with one another.
-For example, visual motor control is needed in order for a child being able to write down what they see on the board at school.
-These skills are a necessary part of daily activities for both children and adults, so if a child is struggling with their visual motor control, it is crucial to target these skills in pediatric occupational therapy.
+Visual motor skills are the controlled coordination of the visual system (eyes, head, and neck) and movement system (muscles, joints, and body parts) to perform a task.
+In order for a child to coordinate their visual motor skills, these systems need to successfully communicate with one another.
+As previously mentioned, these skills are a necessary part of daily activities for children, so if a child is having difficulty with their visual motor skills, it is crucial to target these skills in pediatric occupational therapy.

 Would you like to learn more about pediatric occupational therapy in Chicago?

 Contact Chicago Occupational Therapy or call (773) 980-0300 to learn more about our services and how we can help your child flourish and grow.